How to apply to the master of social work program

 Before applying, prepare the following

 In contrast with the formal academic writing sample, we use the personal statement to get to know you a little better.
-The personal statement should be a maximum of 1700 words and should address the following three questions:
+The personal statement should be a maximum of 1700 words and should address the following four questions:

 - What is your understanding of social work as a profession, and its role in creating a just society?